A Procure-to-pay process outlines how a company requests, acquires and pays for the resources it needs to conduct its business.

-Procure-to-pay software is designed to make tracking vendors, purchasing, and cash flow as simply as possible.
+Procure-to-pay software is designed to make tracking vendors, purchasing, and cash flow as simple as possible.
 Designing this process is one of the most important steps before operations can take place.

 - Requisition & Approval – A formal purchase requisition document is created that identifies the approval procedure.
 Internal decision makers then validate or deny the requisition after evaluating the budget and needs.